 Geisel School of Medicine

 Karyotype diversity is a hallmark of solid tumors that contributes to intratumor heterogeneity.
 This diversity is generated by persistent chromosome mis-segregation associated with chromosomal instability (CIN).
 CIN correlates with tumor relapse and is thought to promote drug resistance by creating a vast genomic landscape through which karyotypically unique clones survive lethal drug selection.
 We explore this proposition using a small molecule (UMK57) that suppresses chromosome mis-segregation in CIN cancer cells by potentiating the activity of the kinesin-13 protein MCAK.
 Sublethal doses of UMK57 destabilize kinetochore-microtubule (k-MT) attachments during mitosis to increase chromosome segregation fidelity.
 Surprisingly, chromosome mis-segregation rebounds in UMK57-treated cancer cells within a few days.
 This rapid relapse is driven by alterations in the Aurora B signaling pathway that hyper-stabilize k-MT attachments and is reversible following UMK57 removal.
 Thus, cancer cells display adaptive resistance to therapies targeting CIN through rapid and reversible changes to mitotic signaling networks.

 Orr, Bernardo; Talje, Lama; Liu, Zhexian; and Kwok, Benjamin H., "Adaptive Resistance to an Inhibitor of Chromosomal Instability in Human Cancer Cells" (2016).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 227.